Fischherboot/Aculi-Observe/README.md

 then, go to your host machine, it can be a full server or even a raspberry pi. just start the host.py on there, write down its ip adress and open port 5000 in the local network so that the client can reach it.

-onyl after the host has been setup, go to a client machine. then start the client.py it will ask you for two pieces of information.
+only after the host has been setup, go to a client machine. then start the client.py it will ask you for two pieces of information.